Meifeng1510/LuauDocs/LuauGarbageCollectorInDepth.md

 ## Detailed Workflow of Garbage Collection

-Having explored the general concept of how garbage collection works, let's now take an in-depth look at its implementation process.
+Having explored the general concept of how Luau garbage collection works, let's now take an in-depth look at its implementation process.
 This section will provide a comprehensive breakdown of the inner workings and mechanisms behind garbage collection.

 ---